US drops tax on Canada aluminum, heading off retaliation

 Canada was preparing to impose retaliatory tariffs on U.S. products Tuesday.

-A senior Canadian government official, who spoke on condition of anonymity, said that Canada had made no concessions.
+A senior Canadian government official, who spoke on condition of anonymity, also said that Canada had made no concessions.
 “Their statement has all sorts of language about what they expect from Canada, but it’s important to note Canada has agreed to none of that,” said the official said, who was not authorized to speak publicly on the matter.

 The official added that, “We’re glad the U.S. lifted tariffs — that’s a victory for Canada and the U.S.”